ndzuma/morningMessenger/README.md

 You can edit the output of the message by going into the `generate_message` function.
 Feel free to explore and modify the function as needed.

 ## Future Developments

-   ### Multiple Recipients:

-   - Add the ability to send messages to multiple chat IDs and usernames.

    ### Custom Message Output: